yushusongmsazure/Au2018-Py210B/class_notes/04-Lesson4.md

     Counter({'blue': 3, 'red': 2, 'green': 1})
     >>>
     ```
-* Sets: Probably used more later
+* Sets: Probably used later
   * See examples like [this](https://realpython.com/python-sets/)
   * Remember the set operations: union, intersection, set difference, ...
     * Set theory in mathematics